t-crest/soc-comm/README.md

 #### TODO (S4NOC)

  * Major change now (partially DONE): use core id in the NI, the FIFOs, and the testers.
 CPU interface should be natural
+   * More tests of the RX slot to core translation
    * 0 split buffer should probably be just a single register, is this different from a single element BubbleFifo?
    * Decide where to translate between core number and slot, and back on RX
    * NetworkInterfaceSingle needs to be changed
-   * Also translate in RX time slot to core number
-     * Have a (failing) test first for this
    * Should also check how much HW this is, probably nothing.
 Max 4 LUTs for a table for 16 cores
  * Test the NoC (is the receiver the right one?)
    * The ideal queues is failing, the real thing is OK (still?)